konveyor/enhancements/enhancements/multi-language support/README.md

 #### Running the providers

-To run each provider, we can start a podman pod with a container for the analyzer-lsp engine as well as an additional container for each provider that is found during the initial discovery process.
+To run each provider, we can start a podman pod with a container for the analyzer-lsp engine, as well as an additional container for each provider that is found during the initial discovery process.
+Providers' ports will be set as an enviroment variable in their respective Dockerfiles, and can be overriden with `--port`.

 For each found provider, kantra will dynamically build a `providerSettings[]` config file at runtime.
 For providers supported by Konveyor, a `providerSettings` config will be kept in kantra for simple use.
 In the case of community providers, we will also require an additional flag to be set such as `--provider-settings` in which the user can set the appropriate config.